Citi Simplicity Review: 0% Intro APR for 18 Months

 The Citi Simplicity Credit Card also offers a generous introductory APR.
 There is a 0% introductory APR for the first 18 months.
 This applies to both purchases and to balance transfers from other cards.

 Balance Transfer Fee: The card does charge a one-time 3% fee on balance transfers, with a minimum charge of $5.
-If you transfer over $1,000, you will owe an additional $30 because of the fee.
-While transfers are not free, the fee is significantly lower than paying interest on a balance for almost two years.
+In other words, if you transfer over $1,000, you will owe an additional $30.
+While transfers are not free, the fee is significantly lower than paying interest on a big balance for almost two years.
+If you can pay off your balance within the 18-month intro period, you will have saved yourself a ton in interest charges.
+It’s a great way to make a serious dent in your debt.

 After the first 18 months, this card charges a variable APR of 12.99% to 21.99% based on your creditworthiness.
 This APR is the same for purchases, balance transfers and cash advances.
 Typically, cards charge a much higher cash advance APR.

 The downside of the Citi Simplicity Credit Card is that it does not offer any sort of rewards program.
 Your purchases on this card do not generate any points for cash back, hotel visits or travel tickets.
 The lack of a rewards program means that Citi can keep the fees on this card low.
-If you pay off your balance in full every month, you are probably better off using a rewards card.
+If you tend to or plan to always pay off your balance in full every month, you are probably better off using a rewards card.

 Foreign Transaction Fee